bluebonobo/bluebonobo.github.io/_posts/2022-08-12-coursera-hopkins-data-science-capstone-app.markdown

 The user enters a series of word and the model predicts the next word using a Natural Language Statistical Model.
 The user interface is shown below.
 A documentation tab presents the content also available in this presentation

 The application is deployed on ShinyApp.io, a Shiny application hosting service provided by RStudio.
 Note that in order to deploy the application on ShinyApps.io using a free subscription, I had to reduce the size of the ngrams files.
-To do so I built the ngrams files on a sample corpus as the full ngrams files would create a out of memory error when running on ShinyApps.io.
+To do so I built the ngrams files based on a sample corpus as the full ngrams files would create a out of memory error when running on ShinyApps.io.
 This error is widely reported in the forums and most students worked around this by using sample corpus.
 The complete .rds ngrams files can be found in my [github repository](https://github.com/bluebonobo/coursera_hopkins_capstoneproject)

 **screenshot homepage** ![home](https://raw.githubusercontent.com/bluebonobo/coursera_hopkins_capstoneproject/main/shinyapp/CapstoneShinyApp/WWW/homepage.png){:class="img-responsive" :width="25%"}